 Audrey de Nazelle, Imperial College London, UK

 Scope of the conference

 The majority of people live in cities and urbanization is continuing worldwide.
 Cities have long been known to be society’s predominant engine of innovation and wealth creation, yet they are also a main source of pollution and disease.
 There has been a transition to non communicable diseases (NCDs) in many low and medium income countries, partly due to urbanization and related environmental exposures and lifestyles.
 Furthermore, climate change is a driver for change.
 Cities are often characterized by high levels of environmental exposures such as air pollution and noise, heat island effects and lack of green space and physical activity levels.

 The Sustainable Development Goals and the New Urban Agenda have given new impetus to improve our cities.
 Paradigms such as sustainable cities, liveable cities, resilient cities, smart cities and healthy cities have been promoted successfully by different communities, but need more alignment to make systematic improvements to cities.
-New concepts such as car free cities, low carbon cities and nature based solutions and new technologies such as electric vehicles and (shared) autonomous vehicles have been introduced and may improve the urban environment and thereby health.
+New concepts such as car free cities, compact cities, low carbon cities and nature based solutions and new technologies such as electric vehicles and (shared) autonomous vehicles have been introduced and may improve the urban environment and thereby health.